apostrophecms/starter-kit-assembly-essentials/README.md

 ### Operating System: Mac, Linux, or Virtual Linux

-**Your local development environment must be either MacOS or Linux.** If your development computer runs Windows, we recommend development on Ubuntu Linux in a full virtual Linux machine, via [VirtualBox](https://www.virtualbox.org/).
+**Your local development environment must be either MacOS or Linux.** If your development computer runs Windows, we recommend development on Ubuntu Linux in a full virtual Linux machine.
+This can be through [WSL2 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) or via [VirtualBox](https://www.virtualbox.org/).

-Another option is to use the Windows Subsystem for Linux, which is also an Ubuntu Linux-based environment.
-However this option has not been extensively tested with Assembly.

 ### Software Installation Requirements